 National Archives of Australia

-The National Archives is responsible for caring for the most significant records of the Australian Government and most of these records were received, created or kept by government agencies.
+The National Archives of Australia is responsible for caring for the most significant records of the Australian Government and most of these records were received, created or kept by government agencies.
 The archive consists of tens of millions of items, and includes records about immigration, military service, transport, Indigenous Australians, science, the environment and much more.

 The National Library of Australia holds the greatest collection in the world of material relating to Australia and the Australian people.
 The collection includes all formats of material, from books and magazines to pictures, photographs, maps, sheet music, oral history recordings, manuscript papers, ephemera, etc. Useful sites include: